Aakash Dalal's mug shot

-Aakash has also been accused of planning an attack on an elementary school based on some blueprints found by investigators, but there was confusion about whether that was true, and according to a website set up by Aakash’s supporters “upon further investigation, it was discovered that [the blueprints] belonged to a construction company [and had] nothing to do with Aakash.”
-More bizarrely, prosecutors have claimed that Aakash has traveled to North Korea, Ukraine, and Yemen to receive training as a terrorist, an allegation his family dismisses as being utterly ridiculous.
+Aakash has also been accused of planning an attack on an elementary school, based on some blueprints found by investigators, but there was confusion about whether that was true, and according to a website set up by Aakash’s supporters “upon further investigation, it was discovered that [the blueprints] belonged to a construction company [and had] nothing to do with Aakash”.
+More bizarrely, prosecutors have claimed that Aakash has travelled to North Korea, Ukraine and Yemen to receive training as a terrorist, an allegation his family dismisses as being utterly ridiculous.
 They maintain he only left the US once, when he was nine, to visit family in India.

 “We as a peaceful Hindu family never imagined that our son would be accused of all these things.
 For now, we would really like for the trial to start, so he doesn’t get tortured,” Aakash’s father Adarsh told me.